Skip to main content

 Complaints

-If you need to make a complaint about the NEG enhanced access service, please do so by contacting your usual surgery who will advise you of their complaints procedure.
+If you need to make a complaint about the enhanced access service, please do so by contacting your usual surgery who will advise you of their complaints procedure.

 FAQs